Students who successfully complete PSYCH 202 (or equivalent) with a grade of C or better are eligible to declare the major.1

 - Learn to analyze and construct arguments, define and solve problems, and understand and apply scientific reasoning.

-- Learn to communicate their ideas, both written and spoken, in a clear, organized, and compelling way.
+- Learn to communicate their ideas in a clear, organized, and compelling way.

 - Gain a specific understanding of how to use data and research methodology in their critical thinking.

 - Acquire an appreciation of and respect for individual differences and diversity of experiences and background.